 Nillumbik's green wedge is the most intact of all twelve wedges, mainly because the local community has defended it with great passion when threats have arisen.
 Although it is the most intact, it is under the same pressures that other wedges have degraded under.
 Victoria has experienced extensive biodiversity loss over the past two centuries due to land clearing, pests, land development, water pollution and climate change.
 This loss impacts on the future health, wealth and prosperity of all Victorian communities.
 The need to protect remaining indigenous biodiversity is an urgent one.
 In Victoria, approximately 4,000 habitat hectares of native vegetation continues to be lost every year.

-Nillumbik's current Council is reviewing the shire's Green Wedge Management Plan (GWMP).
+Nillumbik's previous Council revised the shire's Green Wedge Management Plan (GWMP).
 The original GWMP was finalised in 2010 and was a fifteen year plan.
 Council's latest review got underway in early 2018.
 It's been a lengthy process costing hundreds of thousands of dollars.
-Between May and August 2018 a community engagement process was undertaken.
-An independently recruited community panel of ordinary Nillumbik residents presented their recommendations to Council last November.
+In late 2018, an independently recruited community panel of Nillumbik residents presented their recommendations to Council.
+In 2019, the new draft GWMP was brought before Council.
+The community had the opportunity to examine the rewritten plan and make submissions in response.
 Both the community and the panel strongly support strengthened protections, and the restoration of our Green Wedge.
-Since then Council has been preparing a new draft GWMP, which will come before Council on June 25 2019.
+Council ignored the community and pushed through with their revised GWMP in 2019.

 Spending time in nature reduces stress levels, and exposure to it keeps kids bright and healthy.
 Nillumbik is the Green Wedge shire, many of us live here precisely because it is green, and we want to keep it that way.